A logical limit law for $231$-avoiding permutations: Proof of Theorem

 We recall that $C_t(z)$ is analytic for $|z| < 1/4$ for all $t$ in $\mathcal T_k$, since $C_t$ is dominated coefficient-wise by the Catalan series $C(z)$.
 The above result means that for $t$ in $\mathcal T_k^\bullet$, there is an analytic extension of $C_t$ in a neighbourhood of $1/4$, i.e.~$1/4$ is not a singularity of $C_t$.
-By Pringsheim's theorem \cite[Theorem IV.5]{flajolet2009analytic}, we deduce that $C_t$ has a radius of convergence larger than 1/4 (for $t$ in $\mathcal T_k^\bullet$).
+Since $C_t$ has nonnegative coefficients, Pringsheim's theorem applies \cite[Theorem IV.5]{flajolet2009analytic}, and we conclude that $C_t$ has a radius of convergence larger than 1/4 (for $t$ in $\mathcal T_k^\bullet$).

-The consequence on the growth of the coefficients $[z^n] C_t(z)$ is standard, see, {\em e.g.}, \cite[Theorem IV.7]{flajolet2009analytic}. \end{proof}
+The consequence on the growth of the coefficients $[z^n] C_t(z)$ is standard; see, {\em e.g.}, \cite[Theorem IV.7]{flajolet2009analytic}. \end{proof}

 \begin{lemma} For $t$ in $\mathcal T_k^\star$, there exists a constant $A_t>0$ such that, as $n$ tends to $+\infty$, one has

 \end{lemma} \begin{proof} We consider the system \eqref{eq:systeme_Ct} as a system of equations for the series $(C_u; u \in \mathcal T_k^\star)$, seeing the series $(C_v; v \in \mathcal T_k^\bullet)$ as parameters.
 More formally for $t \in \mathcal T_k^\star$, we let $\Phi_t(z; C_u, u \in \mathcal T_k^\star)$ be the function $F_t(z; C_u, u \in \mathcal T_k)$ where the indeterminates $(C_u, u \in \mathcal T_k^\star)$ are untouched while the $(C_v, v \in \mathcal T_k^\bullet)$ are substituted by their actual value $C_v(z)$.
 Then $(C_u(z); u \in \mathcal T_k^\star)$ are the unique formal power series solutions of the system